 “They’re fine, and no, they don’t.
 I’d prefer to keep it that way.”

-“Hey, how about we let Daria stay with us for a while?”
+“Hey, would you be okay if Daria stayed with us for a while?”
 Trent asked, though it sounded more like a suggestion.

 But something was wrong with Daria, she could tell.
 It’d take a lot to get her to leave her comfort zone of school and home to travel out to Vivec.
-And by the looks of it, she’d been traveling rough.
+By the looks of it, she’d been traveling rough.

 “I have some cash, so I can pay my own way for a while,” Daria said.
 “If worse comes to worst, I’m sure I can get a job as an exotic dancer.”